SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mysql-opentelemetry.md

 This will generate a command which can be executed in the machine which needs to get monitored.
 Once executed it will install the Sumo Logic OpenTelemetry Collector agent.

-This will generate a command which can be executed in the machine which needs to get monitored.
-Once executed it will install the Sumo Logic OpenTelemetry collector agent.

 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/MySql-OpenTelemetry/MySql-Collector.png')} alt="Collector" />